As seen on CafeLit.

 More people arrive; husbands and cousins.
 They come to him with a handshake or a squeeze of the shoulder and congratulate him on his accumulated years.
 He avoids their eyes and politely deflects the reminder with a ‘thank you’, not wanting to be drawn inwards to thoughts of ageing.

-In a timely fashion, the food arrives to gasps of delight.
+In a timely fashion, the food arrives.
 Elbows bump and hands criss-cross one another to reach for platters of oily vegetables and glistening meats.
-He relishes in this ceremony, knowing that the goodness of the food is being shared amongst all who are dear to him, as it should, and always has been.
+He relishes in this ceremony, knowing that the goodness of the food is being shared amongst all who are dear to him, as it should and always has been.

-A toast is made to his wife, the cook, and he hurriedly lifts his glass to cover up for his absent-mindedness.
+A toast is made to his wife, the cook, and he hurriedly lifts his glass.
 Her soft, green eyes dart about the table in a panic and he loves her then; always the observer, but so rarely the observed.
 He loves his daughters too, their sweet faces, buoyant with the promise of youth and the beginnings of family.
 He’s been good to them, he thinks.
 He’s provided.
 And now they are blossoming.

 The conversation drifts around him now, detached and incoherent.
 Words are directed his way, but he scarcely engages in their meaning.
 He drinks again and the room becomes a little brighter.

 Dessert arrives, and the guests tuck in just as enthusiastically as before.
-The dish is offered to him but he waves it away, frowning as though it is an absurd suggestion.
+The dish is offered to him but he waves it away, frowning as though it is an unwanted distraction.

-He’s lost his train of thought now, and other notions are beginning to cloud his head.
+He’s lost his train of thought now and other notions are beginning to cloud his head.
 What cause really is there for all this celebration, he wonders, when age only brings about weariness and the inevitability of lost dreams?
-He looks around the table for recognition of this fact, but they are too cheerful, caught up in merriment or at least pretending to be.
+He looks around the table for recognition of this fact, but everyone is too cheerful, caught up in merriment or at least pretending to be.

 He leans forward and the surface of the table fills his vision.
 The marks and callouses are like reminders of the paths he’s taken and the ones that were cut short.
-He shakes his head as failings assume extraordinary weight, most notably that he may have not been such a great man as his father once was.
+He shakes his head as failings assume extraordinary weight, that he did not return to his hometown often enough and the promise of some land and modest vineyard was never realised.

 Then, he is left as he began, with only a glass to keep him company while the threads of his thoughts whirl about, too fractured and imperceptible to recall.
-Like the steady voice of his wife, bed becomes the only rational thing left in his head and he drags himself from the kitchen.
+Rest is the only rational thing left to do and he drags himself to the bedroom, where the afternoon sun shoots long lines through the slits in the shutters.